aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/epub-converter/convert-epub-to-jpg/_index.md

  - Creating a save options object.
  - Converting EPUB to chosen image format.

 The only difference is in specifying the output image format using the [ImageSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/imagesaveoptions) class.
 The `ImageSaveOptions(format)` constructor initializes the options object with the image format specifying.
-You can set the image format to JPG, PNG, BMP, GIF, or TIFF.
+You can set the format to JPG, PNG, BMP, GIF, or TIFF.
 The default `ImageFormat` is PNG.
 {{% /alert %}}

 In this article, you will find information on how to convert an {{%EPUB%}} to {{%JPG%}} using Aspose.HTML for Java and how to apply [ImageSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/imagesaveoptions) and [MemoryStreamProvider.](https://reference.aspose.com/html/java/com.aspose.html/package-frame) You can easily use Java examples to convert EPUB to JPG, detailed here for converting [EPUB to PNG,](/html/java/convert-epub-to-png/) EPUB to BMP, EPUB to GIF, and EPUB to TIFF.
 Just set the `ImageFormat` to ImageSaveOptions!

-## **EPUB to JPG by two lines of Java code**
+## **EPUB to JPG by a few lines of Java code**

 The static methods of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/converter) class are primarily used as the easiest way to convert an EPUB file into various formats.
-You can convert EPUB to JPG in your Java application literally with a single line of code!
+You can convert EPUB to JPG in your Java application literally with a few lines of code!

 {{< highlight java >}}
     // Open an existing EPUB file for reading